The First Dental Visit

 The American Academy of Pediatric Dentistry (AAPD) recommends that children have their first visit to the dentist by their first birthday.
 It is important for children to receive proper dental care and to develop good oral hygiene habits early to help them have a lifetime of healthy teeth and gums.

-At My DFW Dentist, Dr. Seznik and her team make every effort to ensure that your child’s first kid’s dental visit is a pleasant and comfortable experience from that moment your family arrives at our office.
+At My DFW Dentist, our team will make every effort to ensure that your child’s first kid’s dental visit is a pleasant and comfortable experience from that moment your family arrives at our office.

-The first visit will generally involve meeting Dr. Deb and getting comfortable with our office.
-Dr. Deb and her team will thoroughly explain every step to your child before doing it.
+The first visit will generally involve meeting your dentist and getting comfortable with our office.
+Our team will thoroughly explain every step to your child before doing it.
 This method is known as “Tell-Show-Do,” and is very helpful in making their first visit as relaxed and delightful as possible.

-Dr. Deb involves the parent and child in every step so that there are no surprises.
+We involve the parent and child in every step so that there are no surprises.
 If your child allows, we will do our best to perform a cleaning, take x-rays, and do a fluoride treatment.
-Dr. Deb will check for decay and answer all questions you may have pertaining to your toddler’s oral health needs.
+Your childs dentist will check for decay and answer all questions you may have pertaining to your toddler’s oral health needs.

 We ask that parents do not make a deal out of your child’s first visit by using words that create needless anxiety such as “hurt”, “drill,” or “needle.”
 Instead it is best to use words such as “wiggle”, “sleepy juice” and “tooth counter.”